ray-project/ray/doc/source/data/faq.rst

 ================================================================================

 There are several ML framework-specific and general solutions for loading data into model trainers.
-Below, we briefly summarize where we think Ray Datasets is different and/or adds value.
+Below, we summarize some advantages Datasets offers over these more specific ingest frameworks.

 Torch datasets (and data loaders)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~